Margaridaa/AI-Agent/README.md

 Everything about ROS can be found here: http://ros.org.
 Download the virtual machine with the complete setup in shorturl.at/qwK69.
 It is a 4GByte file.

-After that, you need to download the file *go2.sh* and place it at **Home**.
+After that, you need to download the file *go2.sh* and place it at `/home/`.

+You also need to download `agent.py` and `questions_keyboard.py`.
+Both of these files must be placed in `/home/viki/catkin_ws/src/ia/src/`.

-Open a terminal and run `./go2.sh`.
+Finally, you can open a terminal and run `./go2.sh` to execute.
 You should then see some XTerms and the world (the hotel) and some colored squares - the objects.
 Note that one of these squares will be the robot.
 The robot will always start in a corridor, in front of the elevator.